-Bachelor’s Buttons are annual flowering plants that are native to Europe.
+Bachelor’s Buttons (Centaurea cyanus) are annual flowering plants that are native to Europe.
 They became naturalized in North America and Australia thanks to European colonization.

 Today, thanks to modern herbicides used in grain fields, cornflowers have almost disappeared as wildflowers.
 Thankfully, they have long been welcomed in our gardens so they haven’t become extinct.

 How to Grow Bachelors Buttons

 Bachelor’s Buttons prefer full sun, but will grow in part shade.
 They reach their maximum height of 1’ to 3’ in full sun.
 However, as they grow taller they tend to fall over and need staking.
 They can tolerate dry conditions but prefer about 1” of water per week in well-drained soil.

 The foliage is a striking silver green.
 Thanks to modern hybridization, the original blue flowered plants now also come in purple, pink and white.
 Modern hybrids are also more fully double, resembling carnations.
 They start blooming in early summer and if deadheaded will produce a second flush of flowers at the end of summer.